VNG-Realisatie/authorization-decision-log/architecture.md

 # Architecture

-This section describes the common EAM architecture within which the authorization decision are logged.
+This section describes the common EAM architecture within which the authorization decisions are logged.

-Expand this section with

-- Federated
-- Inbound and outbound
-- Trace context (W3C context)
-- Follow request over all layers (internal and external)
-- LDV

 ## Context